-Personal Capital is a Silicon Valley start-up that launched in September, 2011 by former Intuit and PayPal CEO Bill Harris.
+Personal Capital is a Silicon Valley digital wealth management company that launched in September, 2011 by former Intuit and PayPal CEO Bill Harris.
 His team’s goal is to give everyday people more control over their finances by using their technology for free while modernizing personal wealth management advice over the Internet.

-With employees to pay, offices in Redwood City and San Francisco to rent, and technology to build, revenue must flow in to counteract the cash burn.
+With employees to pay, offices in Redwood City, San Francisco, and Denver to support, and technology to continuously build, revenue must flow in to counteract the cash burn.
 In addition, hopefully they see plenty of users sign up so that Personal Capital can raise a new round of funding with higher valuations to expand even further!
 This is how the process works here in the Bay Area.

 TARGET USERS OF PERSONAL CAPITAL WEALTH MANAGEMENT

 * Anybody who wants to get a better grasp of their entire financial situation.

 * Anybody who has multiple money accounts across multiple institutions aiming to simplify.

 * Hands-on types who take a proactive role in managing their finances (budgeting, net worth tracking, etc).

 * Individuals who do a lot of investments in the stock market, bond market, and alternatives.

 * Individuals who are seeking financial advice from registered professionals.